 The biggest challenge (and the biggest opportunity for designers) is understanding how things work and the systems around us.
 How to access healthcare, how insurance works, how to apply for a driver’s license, or how to get a library card; all these activities have processes that can be somewhat unintuitive.
 How can our designs better support the first-time learning curve that comes with so many routine processes?

 Not just newcomers, but in fact any person encountering a challenge or system for the first time may have trouble understanding the process.
-A young couple might not understand the process for securing a mortgage or a recent graduate may not understand how apartment insurance works because they’ve never encountered that experience before.
+A young couple might not understand the process for securing a mortgage from a private money lender or a recent graduate may not understand how apartment insurance works because they’ve never encountered that experience before.
+If you’re new to mortgages or have had one before, it is important to know that policies, requirements, and conditions are always changing.
+These mortgage companies in chatanooga tn will work with you, and your individual situation, to see what the best option is and what you qualify for.
 Differences may appear across age groups as well – workplaces where three generations have to work together, older people ordering groceries online due to the pandemic, or a 5-year-old adept at using an iPad who is encountering using a TV remote control for the first time.

 Why It’s Important to Design for Newcomers

 Designing for newcomers is good practice as it ensures you are considering the first-time experience, where introducing essential elements of your product or service helps overcome initial friction.
 Newcomers can represent a large user group for a business.
-Taking their challenges into consideration is important to business success.
+Taking their challenges into consideration is important to business success, to learn more check this link right here now.

 First, by anticipating the needs of newcomers and meeting them, you create happy customers that return and remain loyal.
 Designing with newcomers in mind can help avoid errors too.
 Providing clear, step-by-step and chunked instructions helps provide contextual guidance and deter user errors that lead to disengagement or reduced use of a product or service altogether.
 Consider these support mechanisms as you design, as these errors can be costly to uncover and frustrating to fix, wasting both the user’s time and the organization’s time.